hdbeefup/swine-dhde/README.md

 Porting project to other compilers or older Visual Studio might help.
 (Yes, there will be WinXP and older if possible support)

 # Features:
-* BETTER FOLDER STRUCTURE
-* MODDING DETECTION-REJECTION REMOVAL
-* INI SWAPLESS MODDABILITY (so next gen, insta-kills SWITCH, TUSTK, etc)
-* IMAGES NOT ENDING WITH _HQ.TGA STILL CAN HAVE TRANSPERANCY AND STUFF
-* AUTO SCREEN RESOLIUTION - Game automatically starts according to your screen resoliution, however not all things scale nicely (cough cough Headquarters, Briefing)
-* EASILY WRITE IN GAMESPY COMPATIBLE MULTIPLAYER - By default QTRACKER is provided, but you can easily change it to your needs ;)
 * CREATE YOUR OWN TANK LIST + UNIT UNLIMITER.
 Yes, you now can have more tanks, so if you mod something in, you can keep it for whole campaing, plus you can easily pick out any tank make it purchasable, show before mission corresponding to the list you made
 * EASY TO HAVE MULTIPLE MODS, WITH NO COLLISION TO EATCH OTHER, NO UNINSTALLING OR REINSTALLING NEEDED.
 Have fun your own way, all the way with ease ;)
-* Enjoy Max screen real estate without "in your face" GUI.

-# Features not implemented:
-* Complete translation, no hungarian leftovers.
-Use Rabbit Jeep, instead of Nyul Dzsip.
-Complete change of file structure, and mission map file fixes (MODERNA Chain)
-  + Translation engine (change UI language to what is defined in messages.ini) for STOCKHOLM Chain
-* Multiplayer UI Scaling

 # Known issues:
-1. Being in fullscreen (not windowed fullscreen), there is an mouse and right click (e.g. where unit should go indicator) inaccuracy, mouse might not work.
-In that case you might want to change to some other resoliution, then change back.

-and yes, windowed fullscreen is the one which works best, but doesn't scroll camera if your mouse is on the corner/edges

-2. Initial main menu has a centered 800x600 mouse cursor render area.
-Click on anything (settings, credits) and you'll see cursor outside it.

 ------------------------------------------------------------------------------------------------------------
 # How To Compile: